1998 Bukit Merah stabbing: Prosecution's case

 On 25 October 1999, 41-year-old Chan Chim Yee officially stood trial at the High Court for one count of murdering Ooi Ang Yen in August 1998.
 Francis Xavier and Quek Bee Choo represented Chan during his trial, and Winston Cheng prosecuted Chan during the trial, which was presided over by Justice Kan Ting Chiu of the High Court.

 During the trial, the court was told that Ooi first met Chan in 1995, when she went on a trip to China, and they became romantically involved despite their respective marriages, and they maintained their relationship even after they returned to Singapore; this affair ultimately led to Ooi's divorce in 1997.
 Eventually, in 1998, Ooi met a colleague, Wong Hon Yee, and gradually, she began a relationship with Wong, and she had the intention to end her relationship with Chan, much to Chan's refusal.
 Chan would confront the couple on two occasions regarding their relationship, first in June 1998, when he went to Ooi's workplace during lunch time and asked her why she wanted to end things with him, and a second occasion in July 1998, when Chan confronted the couple while they were on the way for dinner, and Chan assaulted Wong during that confrontation.
 Ultimately, this became the motive behind Chan's decision to commit the murder of his ex-girlfriend on 11 August 1998, after he went there to confront and stab Ooi to death.

 Ooi's two colleagues, Tay Ah Nai and Cheah Choy Keng, who both witnessed the murder, appeared in court as prosecution witnesses, and they both stated they recognised Chan as the perpetrator of the stabbing because they had seen him previously, when he came to Ooi's workplace to confront her about her relationship with Wong.
 Wong himself also came to court to testify, and confirmed he dated Ooi during the final months prior to the murder.
 Chan's supervisor Chua Cheng Kang and another co-worker, Adeline Tay Chay Kin, from his workplace, were also summoned to testify for the prosecution.
 They both told the court that on the date of the crime, Chan worked from 8 am to 5 pm, and clocked out of work after paging Adeline Tay, and he never reported for work after the killing.
 Adeline Tay said that she never came personally to the workplace to inform Chan to work overtime from 5 pm to 9 pm, unlike what the defence put forward while presenting Chan's alibi defence.
-Chan's 20-year-old son, Chan Yew Leong, the elder of Chan's two children (the second child was a 18-year-old daughter), testified that his father reached home at past 10 pm on the night of the murder, but he was absent from home from midnight onwards.
+Chan's 20-year-old son, Chan Yew Leong, the elder of Chan's two children (the second child was an 18-year-old daughter), testified that his father reached home at past 10 pm on the night of the murder, but he was absent from home from midnight onwards.